 Many games for teaching English writing provide practice in other skills as well.
 Speaking, reading, listening and writing are interrelated, as all experienced teachers know.
 Some of the games for teaching English I've written about on other pages, for example in ESL Games for Reading, could be adapted for writing practice.
 However, here I've focussed on ESL games - some for children and some for adults - that focus on ESL writing practice.
-Here are a list of games to teach English writing.
-I include fun ESL writing activities that are game-like in their nature.
+Here are a list of games to teach English writing as well as other interesting ESL writing activities that are game-like in their nature.

 Categories - Create 4 or 5 categories (fruit, insects, verbs, school subjects..).
 Say a letter and the students write a word in each category that begins with this letter.
 The first team to finish - with all words spelt correctly, wins.